chinz14/chinzsan/README.md

 # Student portfolio

-Hey welcome to portfolio! i have creadted html with tanay pratap !
+Hey welcome to HTML  and css portfolio,  hwich have been learnt with tanay pratap!